-We spent four days in Paris in October, 2012 with our kids, Tyler and Kara, and our mothers, Kathy and Valerie.
-During our short stay in Paris we toured most of the major sites, ate lots of french food, and spent a lot of time on Paris’ metro system.
+In 2012, our trip to London and Paris was our kids’ very first experience in Europe.
+They were only 8 and 9 years old at the time, so we wanted to pick two cities that had recognizable landmarks, good food, and fun things to do with kids.
+During our four days in Paris we toured most of the major sites, ate lots of french food, and spent a lot of time on Paris’ metro system.
 Tyler and Kara loved Paris, and from our experience we have come up with ten fun things to do in Paris with kids.

 Climb the Steps of the Eiffel Tower

 It goes without saying that the Eiffel Tower cannot be missed on a trip to Paris.
 Kara looked forward to this the most so we made it the very first thing we did.
-Both of our kids, aged 8 and 9 at the time, climbed all 600+ steps to the second level.
+Both of our kids climbed all 600+ steps to the second level.
 For them, climbing the steps was more fun than waiting in long lines in order to take the elevator.
-We met Kathy and Valerie on the second level and from here we had the best views over Paris.
+We met Kathy and Valerie (our Moms) on the second level and from here we had the best views over Paris.

 Have a Picnic in Front of the Eiffel Tower

 Tim and I did this on our first trip to Paris and absolutely loved it.
 Rue Cler is a market street in Paris just a few blocks away from the Eiffel Tower.
-Here you can assemble a lunch of bread, cheese, fruit, chocolate and wine (don’t forget the bottle opener!), find a picnic bench or patch of grass in Champs du Mars, and have a picnic with one of the best views in the world.
+Here you can assemble a lunch of bread, cheese, fruit, and chocolate, find a picnic bench or patch of grass in Champs du Mars, and have a picnic with one of the best views in the world.
 Going from shop to shop on Rue Cler is a lot of fun and the lunch may be one of your favorite memories during a visit to Paris with kids.

 Go on a Scavenger Hunt in Musee d’Orsay